 Sometimes we ask our volunteers to work with people who can be hard to reach and resistant to accepting help and support.
 Building a rapport and helping them in taking positive steps requires patience and understanding.

 Do you enjoy a challenge?
 Are you resilient?
 Are you open-minded and non-judgemental?
 Do you enjoy meeting people from all walks of life?
 Do you have time to meet someone regularly, usually once a week?

 If your answers are YES we would love to hear from you.
-We provide free training, over three sessions which will help you decide if mentoring is for you.
+We provide free training, over three or four sessions which will help you decide if mentoring is for you.
 There is no commitment if you decide it isn’t.

 Read about Aimee’s experience of being a mentor for the Surrey Care Trust.